Do Kernel and Neural Embeddings Help in Training and Generalization?: Abstract

 \section{Abstract}

-We extend the recent results of \cite{Arora19} by spectral analysis of the representations corresponding to the kernel and neural embeddings.
-They showed that in a simple single-layer network, the alignment of the labels to the eigenvectors of the corresponding Gram matrix determines both the convergence of the optimization during training as well as the generalization properties.
-We generalize their result to the kernel and neural representations and show these extensions improve both optimization and generalization of the basic setup studied in \cite{Arora19}.
-In particular, we first extend the setup with the Gaussian kernel and the approximations by random Fourier features as well as with the embeddings produced by two-layer networks trained on different tasks.
-We then study the use of more sophisticated kernels and embeddings, those designed optimally for deep neural networks and those developed for the classification task of interest given the data and the training labels, independent of any specific classification model.
+Recent results on optimization and generalization properties of neural networks showed that in a simple two-layer network, the alignment of the labels to the eigenvectors of the corresponding Gram matrix determines the convergence of the optimization during training.
+Such analyses also provide upper bounds on the generalization error.
+We experimentally investigate the implications of these results to deeper networks via embeddings.
+We regard the layers preceding the final hidden layer as producing different representations of the input data which are then fed to the two-layer model.
+We show that these representations improve both optimization and generalization.
+In particular, we investigate three kernel representations when fed to the final hidden layer: the Gaussian kernel and its approximation by random Fourier features, kernels designed to imitate representations produced by neural networks and finally an optimal kernel designed to align the data with target labels.
+The approximated representations induced by these kernels are fed to the neural network and the optimization and generalization properties of the final model are evaluated and compared.